EU Blue Card Munich

 With entry visa

-We also advise our clients in cases where an entry visa is required and point out the possibility of the accelerated procedure within the meaning of Section 81a of the Residence Act.
-After completion of the accelerated procedure for skilled workers, you will receive a so-called preliminary approval and the foreign missions are then obliged to set an appointment within three weeks to apply for the entry visa.
-At some German missions abroad you do not even need an appointment, but just submit your documents.
-A decision on your application will then be made within a few weeks of submission of the documents.
+We also advise our clients in cases where an entry visa is required and point out the possibility of the accelerated procedure within the meaning of Section 81a AufenthG.
+After completion of the accelerated procedure for skilled workers, you will receive a so-called preliminary approval and the diplomatic missions abroad are then obliged to set an appointment for the application for an entry visa within three weeks.
+At some German diplomatic missions abroad, you do not even need an appointment, but simply submit your documents.
+A decision on your application will then generally be made within a few weeks of submitting the documents.

 We advise our clients on the details of the accelerated specialist procedure and carry it out for them.